IfcOpenShell/IfcOpenShell/src/bonsai/docs/users/structural_analysis/index.rst

 Structural Analysis
 ===================

-This section covers the structural analysis capabilities in BlenderBIM.
+This section covers the structural analysis capabilities in Bonsai.

 .. note::
    This page is a stub.
 More detailed content will be added in future updates.